-

 Is it common for real estate transfers to be effected by way of share transfer as well as asset transfer?

 Although parties sometimes prefer and effect real estate transfers by way of share transfer (or a merger, corporate split or other form of corporate transactions), it is not common, unlike real estate transfers by way of asset transfer.
 Share transfer transactions may be optimal for the parties in order to avoid imposition of real estate acquisition taxes or realization of capital gains in the real estate, which may ultimately reduce corporate taxes in association with the transfer.
-However, share transfer transactions are usually cumbersome and not favourable, in particular, from the view point of purchasers because, for example: (i) the purchaser may be required to conduct extensive due diligence on the selling company; (ii) the purchaser may need to accept possible risks that the selling company owes hidden or latent liabilities and becomes subject to criminal or administrative sanctions due to any violation of regulatory requirements which occurred prior to the transfer; (iii) share transactions would normally take a much longer time than asset transfers in respect of contract negotiations; and (iv) share transactions would possibly increase the number of third parties whose approval is necessary, inter alia, to consummate the transfer to avoid breaching change of control provisions under the contracts to which the selling party is a contract party, whether or not such contract is directly relevant to the real estate.
+However, share transfer transactions are usually cumbersome and not favourable, in particular, from the view point of purchasers because, for example: (i) the purchaser may be required to conduct extensive due diligence on the target company; (ii) the purchaser may need to accept possible risks that the target company owes hidden or latent liabilities and becomes subject to criminal or administrative sanctions due to any violation of regulatory requirements which occurred prior to the transfer; (iii) share transactions would normally take a much longer time than asset transfers in respect of contract negotiations; and (iv) share transactions would possibly increase the number of third parties whose approval is necessary, inter alia, to consummate the transfer to avoid breaching change of control provisions under the contracts to which the target company is a contract party, whether or not such contract is directly relevant to the real estate.

 Accordingly, unless strong tax or other reasons are involved, parties would normally want to effect real estate transfers by way of asset transfer as doing so would be more straightforward than share transfers and would save on overall transaction costs.